saveourtool/diktat/info/guide/diktat-coding-convention.md

     .filter()
 ```
 -  The code block is placed immediately after the opening parenthesis.
--  The code block is placed immediately after an arrow in lambda:
+-  The code block is placed immediately after an arrow in a lambda:

  ```kotlin
 arg.map { value ->